This upstate New York bar is a model for nightlife safety

-Early in 2016, when my business Dave Thomas and I were making plans to open our own bar, The Watershed.
-At that time, I was following some the controversies surrounding NFL players who were accused of or were charged with domestic violence and sexual assault.
+Early in 2016, when my business partner Dave Thomas and I were making plans to open our own bar, The Watershed, I was following some the controversies surrounding NFL players who were accused of or were charged with domestic violence and sexual assault.
 Following this controversy, the League funded bar safety programs in D.C. and Baltimore.
 These bar safety trainings taught bartenders and servers how to recognize and deescalate potentially dangerous situations in bars and venues where alcohol was served.
-According to the National Institutes of Health approximately half of all sexual assaults are committed by perpetrators who have been drinking alcohol, while approximately half of all sexual assault victims reported that they were drinking alcohol at the time of the assault.
+According to the National Institutes of Health, approximately half of all sexual assaults involve alcohol consumption by the perpetrator, victim, or both.

 With my 15 years of experience working in bars and restaurants where harassment was commonplace, I decided to make it a priority for The Watershed staff to receive a version of this training.
 Empowering bartenders to assist and intervene on behalf of customers was something none of my previous employers had prioritized.
 I didn’t want my employees to be helpless when these incidents occurred in our establishment.

 I decided to reach out to the Advocacy Center of Tompkins County.
 Having spent a year helping answer their crisis hotline for those who experienced sexual assault, domestic violence, or trauma, I knew that if anyone had a training like that it would be them.
 Little did I know that my friend Naomi Barry was their new education and outreach advocate and that she was developing just such a training from her perspective as a former bartender.
 It was a perfect meeting of purposes, and in October 2016 we conducted the first Barstander intervention training with our staff of nine bartenders.